aejmcclelland/csv-name-splitter/README.md

 # CSV Splitter

 CSV Splitter is a Node.js application I built to help my wife with her holiday club forms.
 It takes a CSV file with a "full name" column and splits it into "first name" and "surname" columns.
-It's a useful tool for quickly organizing and processing CSV data with names.
+It's a useful tool for quickly organizing and processing CSV data with names, especailly, if you're like my wife and forgot to separate the first name from the surname in your google form lol!

 ## Getting Started